 Additional terms can also be added to (10) to constrain the functions of the generator.
 Training based on the WGAN loss in Eq.
 (10) amounts to a min-max optimization, which iterates between the discriminator and generator, where each optimization is achieved by a stochastic gradient descent algorithm through backpropagation.
 The WGAN requires D to be K-Lipschitz continuous [44], which can be satisfied by adding the gradient penalty to the WGAN loss [47].
 Once the training is done, the generator GøG can be used to generate gene expression profiles of new cells.

-Overview of datasets and evaluation methods
+Overview of datasets and evaluation metrics

 A variety of datasets and performance evaluation metrics have been used to demonstrate the performance of the surveyed DL models for different tasks.
 We summarize these datasets and evaluation metrics in Table 2 & 3.
-We detail the mathatical
+We detail the mathatical definition of the evaluation metrics in the following.

 Evaluation methods